Barack Obama Supreme Court candidates: Antonin Scalia death

 On February 13, 2016, Associate Justice Antonin Scalia was found dead while vacationing at Cibolo Creek Ranch near Marfa, Texas.
 President Obama stated that he planned to nominate someone to replace Scalia on the Supreme Court.
 Scalia's death marked just the second time in sixty years that a sitting justice died.

 Short list

 The White House vetted a number of candidates that had previously received broad support from Republicans, including D.C.
 Circuit Judges Merrick Garland and Sri Srinivasan, Eighth Circuit Judge Jane L. Kelly, Ninth Circuit Judge Paul J. Watford, and Judge Ketanji Brown Jackson of the United States District Court for the District of Columbia.
 On March 11, Reuters reported that Obama had narrowed his list down to three candidates: Srinivasan, Garland, and Watford.

 Names mentioned as likely nominees

-Following is a list of individuals who have been mentioned in various news accounts as the most likely potential nominees for a Supreme Court appointment under Obama:
+Following is a list of individuals who were mentioned in various news accounts as the most likely potential nominees for a Supreme Court appointment under Obama: